microsoft/Kusto-Query-Language/doc/atan2function.md

 ---
 title: atan2() - Azure Data Explorer
-description: This article describes atan2() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the atan2() function to calculate an angle in radians between axes. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # atan2()